zainch70/todotasks-js-localtorage/README.md

-Sure, here's a more formatted and polished version for your GitHub repository description:
-ToDo App with Text-to-Speech, JavaScript, and Tailwind CSS Overview
+Overview

 Welcome to the ToDo App repository!
 This project is a simple yet powerful ToDo application built using JavaScript and styled with Tailwind CSS.
 One of the standout features of this app is the integration of text-to-speech functionality, making it accessible and user-friendly.